-The front doors of the building facing the Okanagan Avenue on the South side and the lane on the North side with attractive covered porch entries.
-The rear units to the north of the development are oriented with the front doors and additional windows facing the rear lane with landscaping in the rear and front yards and City boulevard.
+The end unit to the west of the development is oriented with the front door and additional windows facing Government Street with landscaping in the front yard and City boulevard.

 G23.
 Articulation of building mass should include horizontal (minor) setbacks and stepbacks (along upper storeys) to provide visual interest and enrich the pedestrian experience.
-Balconies and/or cantilevered upper floors may be considered as a means of breaking up massing while promoting overlook and/or weather protection.
+Balconies and/or cantilevered upper floors may be considered as a means to breaking up massing while promoting overlook and/or weather protection.

-On the front and rear of each unit cantilevered projections, porches, setback entries, and varied cladding materials breakup the mass of the building giving the buildings visual interest on all sides.
+On all sides of the buildings cantilevered projections, porches, setback entries, and varied cladding materials breakup the mass of the building giving the buildings visual interest on all sides.
+Cantilevered projections over the drive aisle help add more visual interest and provide more living space per unit.